-Coffee Farming: Watering Techniques For Coffee Plants – Whole Farming is a special column from Helena Coffee Vietnam that provides an overview of what you can and/or can’t control, as well as how to exercise what controls you can to create a sustainable crop and a good cup of coffee.
+Coffee Farming: Watering Techniques For Coffee Plants – Whole Farming is a particular column from Helena Coffee Vietnam that provides an overview of what you can and can’t control and how to exercise what holds you can create a sustainable crop and a good cup of coffee.

 Coffee is a moisture-loving crop that needs a lot of irrigation water to grow and develop well.
-Meanwhile, in recent years, the area of coffee deprived of irrigation water is on the rise.
+Meanwhile, in recent years, the area of coffee deprived of irrigation water has been on the rise.

-Therefore, the use of water-saving irrigation systems for coffee in the context of climate change is an inevitable trend.
+Therefore, using water-saving irrigation systems for coffee in the context of climate change is an inevitable trend.

-In this section, we will study the effectiveness of a number of different tools and techniques that can be used in an area of coffee soup to aid in making practical decisions about when to irrigate and how much water to use.
+In this section, we will study the effectiveness of several different tools and techniques that can be used in an area of coffee soup to aid in making practical decisions about when to irrigate and how much water to use.

 Typically, there is a minimum of 3 to 4 months of dryness in coffee-growing areas.
 This affects the yield, and untimely and insufficient rainfall leads to abnormal flowering of coffee.

-To overcome the adverse effects of drought, irrigation is one of the most important management methods.
-The preservation of soil moisture and effective use of the soil in the dry period will certainly avoid anomalies in flowers (star-shaped flowers, pink and tapered flowers).
+To overcome the adverse effects of drought, irrigation is one of the most critical management methods.
+Preserving soil moisture and effectively using the soil in the dry period will certainly avoid anomalies in flowers (star-shaped flowers, pink and tapered flowers).

-Irrigation is an expensive activity and irrigation water is limited on many farms, so watering plants at the right time based on plant needs is important in increasing yields (Naidu, 2003).
+Irrigation is expensive, and irrigation water is limited on many farms, so watering plants at the right time based on plant needs is vital in increasing yields (Naidu, 2003).

 The scientific basis for watering coffee

-Irrigation water management” we will study some other interventions that can help mitigate the effects of drought The process of differentiation of flower sprouts, flowering, and fruiting in the dry season plants need a large enough amount of water to ensure flower bloom, pollination, and fruiting.
+Irrigation water management” we will study some other interventions that can help mitigate the effects of drought.
+In the process of differentiation of flower sprouts, flowering, and fruiting in the dry season, plants need enough water to ensure flower bloom, pollination, and fruiting.

-The dry season in the Central Highlands lasts 6 months, so it is necessary to water the crops.
+The dry season in the Central Highlands lasts six months, so it is necessary to water the crops.

-Each type of soil is different, and the water supply and water needs are also different, so the number of watering and watering cycles are different.
+Each type of soil is different, and the water supply and water needs are also other, so the number of watering and watering cycles are different.

 The climatic conditions of each region are different, and the number of watering and irrigation cycles are not the same.
-The cultivation mode is different, and the number of waterings and watering cycles is also different.
+The cultivation mode and the number of waterings and watering cycles are also different.

 For coffee plants, a crop of forced cross-pollination, centralized flowering is critical to pollination and yield formation.
-Concentrated flowering is a favorable condition for pollination.
+Full flowering is a favorable condition for pollination.

-In addition to the indicators of blooming and yield, the indicators of the growing situation are also of interest to many producers.
+In addition to the indicators of blooming and yield, the hands of the growing situation are also of interest to many producers.

-Coffee gardens through the dry season that are watered well will show good greenery and vice versa if there is a lack of water, the coffee garden will become yellow.
+Coffee gardens through the dry season that are watered well will show good greenery and vice versa.
+If there is no water, the coffee garden will become yellow.

 Abundant irrigation does not increase productivity but increases costs, wasting water resources.
 Over-watering can also adversely affect productivity.

-Early irrigation (before the buds are fully full) can lead to abnormalities when the plant flowers and blooms constantly and bears poor fruiting.
-Irrigation lacks water the plant does not bloom, the flowers are shrunk, the branches are dry, the leaves fall off, and growth is affected.
+Early irrigation (before the buds are full) can lead to abnormalities when the plant flowers and blooms constantly and bears poor fruiting.
+Irrigation lacks water, the plant does not bloom, the flowers are shrunk, the branches are dry, the leaves fall off, and growth is affected.

-In order to fully establish coffee plantations at the mechanical construction stage, coffee needs to be irrigated during the dry season to the proper depth below the root zone and the distance between waterings should be long enough to ensure dry soil avoidance of waterlogging.
+To fully establish coffee plantations at the mechanical construction stage, coffee needs to be rinsed during the dry season to the proper depth below the root zone, and the distance between waterings should be long enough to ensure dry soil avoidance of waterlogging.

-This allows the roots to grow deep as a means of protecting themselves against drought and improving the firmness of the plant.
+This allows the roots to grow deep to protect themselves against drought and improve the plant’s firmness.

-In Vietnam, Robusta coffee plants are more susceptible to drought, responding better to watering than tea coffee.
-First irrigation in the dry season needs to be carried out after 20-25 days from the time of stopping rain.
+In Vietnam, Robusta coffee plants are more drought-resistant, responding better to watering than tea coffee.
+First, irrigation in the dry season needs to be carried out after 20-25 days from stopping rain.

-The recommended amount of irrigation is 20 – 25 days 1 time with irrigation of 25 mm until the end of December.
+The recommended amount of irrigation is 20 – 25 days one time, with irrigation of 25 mm until the end of December.

 Rain-spray irrigation technique

-Under the influence of pressure in the duct system, water particles exit the nozzle in the form of small raindrops, irrigation water is evenly distributed throughout the canopy.
+Under pressure in the duct system, water particles exit the nozzle as tiny raindrops; irrigation water is evenly distributed throughout the canopy.

-The rain spray irrigation technique is most commonly used in coffee-growing countries thanks to the high water quality, the irrigation system can work normally in places with complex terrain with many steep hills; the number of watering is low, on average watering 3 times a year.
+The rain spray irrigation technique is most widely used in coffee-growing countries thanks to the high water quality; the irrigation system can generally work in places with complex terrain with many steep hills; the number of watering is low, on average watering three times a year.

-India’s review shows that applying rain irrigation techniques has improved nutrient conditions in trees, resulting in concentrated fruit ripening, branch length doubling, and yields increasing by 85-95% compared to unwatered gardens (Naidu, 2000).
+India’s review shows that applying rain irrigation techniques has improved tree nutrient conditions, resulting in concentrated fruit ripening, branch length doubling, and yields increasing by 85-95% compared to unwatered gardens (Naidu, 2000).

 Shaping coffee gardens for rain irrigation: This is essential to achieve maximum response to irrigation.
 Old and dense coffee under thick shade conditions should not use rain irrigation.

-Toothpicks, dead branches, and branches that are chiseled by weevils must be cut off.
+Toothpicks, dead branches, and chiseled branches by weevils must be cut off.
 It is also necessary to control the growth of weeds.

 |Plant type||Rain spray irrigation (m3/ha/time)||Irrigation cycle (days)|